 That's why I feel bosses, the senior management, should take part in my creativity and innovation training programs.
 I insist.

-When they understand and participate, the results are phenomenal.
+When they understand the creative process and actively participate, the results are phenomenal.
+Then the ideas get converted into real-life projects.

-Because now they know the impractical ideas are still developing.
-Rather than shooting them down, they help the idea generator with improving those ideas.
+Because now they know 'the impractical ideas' are still in development.
+Rather than shooting them down, they help the person proposing the idea.

 Rather than saying, it doesn't work like this in our organisation; they suggest ways and means of making the idea happen.